Adshars/AML-checker/api-gateway/README.md

 	- Header: `Authorization: Bearer <token>`
 	- Verifies JWT signature using `JWT_SECRET`.
 	- On success: sets `x-org-id`, `x-user-id` (if present), and `x-auth-type: jwt` headers.

+Headers Forwarding to Core Service
+- When proxying `/sanctions/*`, the gateway forwards any of `x-org-id`, `x-user-id`, and `x-auth-type` to the Core Service for authorization and auditing.

 If neither authentication method is valid, returns 401/403 error.